pingleware/exempt-equity-token-offering/README.md

 “Restricted securities” are previously-issued securities held by security holders that are not freely tradable.
 Securities Act Rule 144(a)(3) identifies what offerings produce restricted securities.
 After such a transaction, the security holders can only resell the securities into the market by using an effective registration statement under the Securities Act or a valid exemption from registration for the resale, such as Rule 144.

 Rule 144 is a "safe harbor" under Section 4(a)(1) providing objective standards that a security holder can rely on to meet the requirements of that exemption.
 Rule 144 permits the resale of restricted securities if a number of conditions are met, including holding the securities for six months or one year, depending on whether the issuer has been filing reports under the Exchange Act.
 Rule 144 may limit the amount of securities that can be sold at one time and may restrict the manner of sale, depending on whether the security holder is an affiliate.
 An affiliate of a company is a person that, directly, or indirectly through one or more intermediaries controls, or is controlled by, or is under common control with, the company.

+EIP-2569 can also be use to save a stock certificate with the token sale on the blockchain when the investment is first made.

 ### Rule 144: Selling Restricted and Control Securities
 From: https://www.sec.gov/reportspubs/investor-publications/investorpubsrule144htm.html